streamingfast/substreams/README.md

 sftoken
 ```

-Then, try to run the [https://github.com/streamingfast/substreams-playground](PancakeSwap Substreams) (under `pcs-rust/`, we build instructions over there)
+Then, try to run the [PancakeSwap Substreams](https://github.com/streamingfast/substreams-playground) (under `pcs-rust/`, we build instructions over there)

 ```
 cd substreams-playground